octaviusthe3rd/alu-shell/basics/README.md

 The script 8-firstdelete removes the file betty
-The script 9-firstdirdeletion deletes the directory my_first_directory The script 10-back takes the user one directory backward
+The script 9-firstdirdeletion deletes the directory my_first_directory The script 10-back takes the user one directory backward The script 11-lists prints a list of the contents in the current directory, previous directory andd the directory boot